levonk/data-integration/doc/workflow.md

+# Project Workflow within Data Services

+Traditionally development was the primary users of the project management system.
+Given the complexity of dealing with so many different groups, different POs, different PMs, small projects, it quickly became evident we needed a cross cutting state representation to keep noise out of developers view and allow for workflow to represent PO story creation and PO work delivery.

 ## States
-  * States for getting stories out of the way with proper tracking
+  * Misc States for getting stories out of the way with proper tracking
 	  * Legacy - Get stories out of the way to allow for new process
 	  * N/A - Impl Detail - Developer generated story to complete larger effort
 	  * N/A - Handoff - Gave to another team